hieuimba/Guess-The-ELO/README.md

 - Challenge yourself in two game modes:
   - Classic: Aim for the highest score across a set number of rounds
   - Endless: Survive with 3 lives, earn more lives as you guess correctly
-- Elo rating starts at 1500, as the Gliko system default
+- Note: Elo ratings start at 1500, following the Glicko system definition.

-## Note
+## The Data
 - Guess the Elo sources a large collection of games from Lichess every month to ensure game variety and relevance.
 If you're interested in how that works, check out the data pipeline for this game here: https://github.com/hieuimba/Lichess-Spark-DataPipeline